Accidental Movement of a Ball on a Putting Green

 Distance measuring devices are permitted in all club competitions.
 HOWEVER: they must be limited to measuring distance only.
 Use of any device which has the extra capability of gauging or measuring other conditions such as wind speed, gradient or temperature would be a breach of the local rule even if the additional functions can be switched off or disengaged.
 A mobile phone is not a Distance Measuring Device.

-Motorised carts may be not be used in club competitions except by players 70 years of age and over.
-Exceptions to this rule may be made by a written application supported by a medical certificate, or at the discretion of the Match Committee.
+Motorised carts may not be used in VGL events or club championships except by players 70 years of age and over.
+Exceptions to this rule may be approved by the VGL for VGL events or the SGC Committee for club championship rounds.
+Motorised carts may be used in other events.

 TEMPORARY LOCAL RULES